manolo/gwt-polymer-todo-list/docs/buildui.md

                 </div>
                ...
             </g:HTMLPanel>

 3. Reload the application

     Now the application should look modern and responsive.
 Try to resize browser window.
 If you make it narrower than 640 pixels you can see that draw panel hides the menu.

 ## Styling the app

+### Styling with CssResource
 When using polymer elements you can use GWT [GSS](http://www.gwtproject.org/doc/latest/DevGuideGssVsCss.html) parser as usual, and add styles to widgets or elements using the `{}` operator.

-1. Change color of toolbar, style the heading text and the content panel:
+-  Change color of toolbar, style the heading text and the content panel:

             <ui:style>
               .toolbar {
                 background: #4285f4 !important;